-If you have any questions or queries regarding colposcopy, you can speak to one of our friendly Colposcopy Nurses, Stella or Lee on 01872 252671.
-If we can’t answer, just leave a message and we will return your call.
+If you have any questions or queries regarding colposcopy, you can speak to one of our friendly Colposcopy Nurses, Debbie or Lee by contacting the Colposcopy Coordinator on 01872 252360, or just leave a message and we will return your call.

 The RCHT Colposcopy Suite is in the Gynaecology outpatients department on the ground floor of the Princess Alexandra Wing at the Royal Cornwall Hospital in Treliske, Truro.
 It is well signposted and has full disabled access.
 You’ll need to check in at the Princess Alexandra Wing Reception Desk when you arrive.
 Find out more about visiting the Royal Cornwall Hospital (including directions, parking and other facilities).

 You can find more information about abnormal smear results and the Colposcopy examination on the following websites: